9 Samsara Competitors and Alternatives in 2026

 Our Recommendation

-- Need real-time GPS on a budget: One Step GPS. $13.95/vehicle, no contract.
+- Need real-time GPS on a budget: One Step GPS. $13.95/vehicle, no contract, free hardware.

-- Need ELD at a lower price: Motive. $25-35/vehicle.
+- Need ELD at a lower commitment: Motive. $25-50/vehicle, 12-month minimum.

-- Need open-platform customization: Geotab. $30-40/vehicle.
+- Need open-platform customization: Geotab. $20-40/vehicle plus hardware, 5M+ vehicles connected.

-- Need best-in-class dashcams: Lytx. $30-60/vehicle.
+- Need best-in-class dashcams: Lytx. $35-55/vehicle.

-- Need maintenance management: Fleetio. $4-10/vehicle (software only).
+- Need maintenance management: Fleetio. $4-10/vehicle, software only.

 Our Solution